Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 This guide walks you through integrating YOLO models with Tensorleap for object detection, covering simple usage, pretrained alternatives, and custom-trained models.

+First time users, follow [For First-Time Users: Configure Your Project](#for-first-time-users-configure-your-project) to configure your project's settings and environment first.

 ---

 ## 🔰 1.
 Base Case: YOLOv11s with COCO128